 Lake Ontario is the smallest of the five Great Lakes in North America.
 Its geographic coordinates are 43°42’0.00″ N -77°54’0.00″ W. Though smaller in surface area than Lake Erie, it has more volume.
 Lake Ontario has a volume of 393.5 cubic miles.
 It more than triples Lake Erie’s volume of 115.2 cubic miles.
-Lake Ontario has a much deeper average depth of 280 ft.
+It also has a much deeper average depth of 280 ft.
 Lake Erie is a much shallower body of water.
-Ontario has a surface area of 7,320 square miles and is surounded by Canada on three sides and the State of New York on the other.
+Surrounded by Canada on three sides and the State of New York on the other, Ontario has a surface area of 7,320 square miles.
 Lake Ontario is 52.82 miles wide and has a length of 193 miles.
 It’s 243 feet above sea level.

 All Great Lakes Connect

 All the Great Lakes connect eventually exiting out the northeast corner of Lake Ontario through the St. Lawrence River into the Atlantic Ocean.
 Lake Erie adjoins Lake Ontario, dumping into it through the Niagara River.
 Lake Ontario is fed by several rivers and creeks as well.
 Some of the more notable ones include the Oswego River, The Salmon River, The little Salmon River, and Oak Orchard along with the Black River.
 The Niagara and others, contribute to the nutrient rich body of water which is Lake Ontario.

 Nutrient Rich Ecosystem